ayarabih/Deploy-Static-Website-on-AWS/README.md

-# Deploy Static Website on AWS
+# Project 1 - Deploy Static Website on AWS

 This is one of the project in Udacity Cloud DevOps Engineer Nanodegree.
 Project Overview